lil-pepe3505/discord.py-nuke-bot/README.md

 Invite to your server and use the commands as required, bot is set to only accept commands from user ID supplied:
 - *say #channel "message to send" = sends message as the bot
+- *servers = gets a list of servers and invite URLs that the bot is connected to
 - *roles = gets a list of roles with various privileges
 - *role "role name" = gives yourself the role specified
 - *rename "nickname" = renames all server members to nickname specified